 My son attended his 5th grade year at Green Valley Elem.
 It truly has been a horrible experience.
 I cant speak for all the teachers but my son's teacher needs to find another profession.
 She told her students the step by step process of her divorce.
 Her class room was so unorganized; to the point my son commented on it (he is an eleven year old boy!)
 My son constantly felt lost in her class.The list could truly go on but these were my main issues.
 Trying to meet with the principle regarding my concerns was impossible.
 I finally left him a voice mail about 2 1/2 months ago; never recieved a call back.I spoke with another parent in my son's class.
 I'm sad to say that she too had the same concerns and issues with the teacher.
 At least I know that I wasnt just being "too hard" on her.
 I am so thrilled that this experience will be behind us soon and he will be attending an amazing school for the 2013-2014 school year!
 Sadly he will have to be playing catch up due to the lack of learning that happened this current school year.
 I hope this review helps.

 Green Valley Elementary School is a public elementary school in Denver.
 The principal of Green Valley Elementary School is Andrew Hoffer, who can be contacted at firstname.lastname@example.org.
-604 students attend Green Valley Elementary School and identify primarily as White, non-Hispanic; Asian; and Multiracial.
-76% of the 604 students here have subsidized lunches.
-The ratio of students to teachers at Green Valley Elementary School is 17:1.
+604 children attend Green Valley Elementary School and identify primarily as White, non-Hispanic; Asian; and Multiracial.
+76% of the 604 students here get reduced lunch prices.
+The student to teacher ratio at Green Valley Elementary School is 17:1.
 Marrama Elementary School is one of the nearest elementary schools.

 - Theater drama